KalaayPT/Profit-Taker-Guide/beginner/other-builds.md

 - This is one of the best ways to clear Toxin for frames that can’t do it themselves.
 Manually cycling Toxin works, but this saves a fair few seconds.
 - Any frame with an Exalted Weapon won’t need this.
 They can put Toxin on the Exalted Weapon.
-- Volt and Saryn don’t need this due to Toxic Lash and Volt shield, respectively.
+- Volt and Saryn don’t need this due to Volt shield and Toxic Lash, respectively.
 - If the last element in a shield is Toxin, you can go straight from clearing the shield with Arquebex to breaking legs with Corvas.
 - Arquebex doesn’t do any damage to Profit-Taker’s legs or body.
 :::